 Early Rain Covenant Church in Chengdu, Sichuan, first began meeting as several small groups in 2006 and became an independent church in 2008 with 63 members.
 In July 2011, the church elected and installed Pastor Wang Yi as its pastor.
 The church now consists of 500 members and regular attendees from a wide range of people: blue and white collar workers, children, college students, young professionals, and young families.
 Attendees and members range from infants to 80-year-old seniors.
 The church has been meeting in an office building at the heart of Chengdu.
 Since its founding, Early Rain has planted six other churches in Chengdu and a nearby city.

-Beginning on Sunday, December 9, and continuing until now, Early Rain has been experiencing significant and persistent government persecution.
-More than 200 members of Early Rain have been arrested at various times in past months, with many key leaders held in criminal detention since December.
-Church and personal property has been seized and destroyed, and many families have faced repeated eviction from their homes or deportation from Chengdu to their hometowns in distant provinces.
+Beginning December 9, 2018 and continuing until now, Early Rain has been experiencing significant and persistent government persecution.
+More than 200 members of Early Rain have been arrested, and in the winter of 2019 elder Qin Defu was sentenced to four years in criminal detention and pastor Wang Yi was sentenced to nine years in criminal detention.
+In addition, church and personal property has been seized and destroyed, and many families have faced repeated eviction from their homes or deportation from Chengdu to their hometowns in distant provinces.

 As members of Early Rain write and share urgent updates and prayer requests, including lists of the detained, China Partnership has been assisting in maintaining a written record of the events.
 To read these updates visit:

 At the beginning of 2018, new religious regulations were implemented across China.
 Though many were uncertain of how strictly the regulations would be enforced, Wang Yi was active in calling for China’s house churches not to comply with the regulations.
 You can read an extensive interview with Wang Yi and another influential pastor, Gao Zhen, about how the house churches should respond to the new regulations here: